 7. Implement time-outs

-Time-outs are an effective tactic to help young children develop self-control.
+Time-outs are an effective tactic to help young children develop self-control and obedience.
 Give them a time-out when they do not obey instructions repeatedly.
 Keep the time-out short.
 You can set aside a ‘naughty stair’ or a ‘naughty chair’ and make your child sit on it as part of their time-out.
 You could also cut down their playtime or assign them chores for their irregular behavior.

 8. Talk them through

 Many young children become volatile or lose control because they cannot vent out their feelings and emotions safely.
 If you notice your child losing self-control in a situation, talk to them.
 Instill trust and cooperation in them and let them know that you are always there for them if they need to discuss a problem.
 Not knowing whom to approach can be why your child loses self-control.
 So, always keep the communication channels open.

 If your child is old enough to understand things and yet is struggling to develop self-control, you can encourage them to think about what is causing them to react to a frustrating situation in a certain way.
 Teach them to think about why they are angry before responding to any situation, and compliment them when they practice restraint.